kiche-allan/Data-Structures-In-Python/Binary Heap/binaryheap.md

 Heapify
 Heapify is the process of creating a heap data structure from a binary tree.
 It is used to create a Min-Heap or a Max-Heap.

+A binary heap is a binary tree data structure that satisfies the heap property.
+In a binary heap, each node has a value greater than or equal to (for max-heap) or less than or equal to (for min-heap) the values of its children.
+This means that the root node of a max-heap contains the largest value in the heap, while the root node of a min-heap contains the smallest value.

+Binary heaps are commonly used to implement priority queues, which allow efficient insertion and deletion of elements in a dynamically changing set.
+The heap property guarantees that the highest priority element is always at the root of a max-heap, or the lowest priority element is always at the root of a min-heap, so it can be quickly retrieved.